sl-lang/sll/docs/sll.md

 # Overview

+:warning: **WARNING:** This documentation is NOT up to date.
+(Consider submiting a PR to fix this!) :warning:

 ## What is Sll

 Sll is a **general-purpose programming language** aimed at **all developers** looking for a **non-OOP** language with heavy compile-time optimization (and therefor **better runtime performance**).